How to run Richard Burns Rally on Mac with force feedback (CrossOver + Torqer)

 1a.
 Uninstall Logitech G Hub (if installed)

 G Hub conflicts with Torqer’s direct hardware access.
-If it’s on your Mac, remove it before continuing.
+If it’s already on your Mac, we recommend you remove it before continuing.

 Open G Hub and use its built-in uninstall option, or drag the app from /Applications to the Trash and remove its launch agent: